- Who We Are

 Marion F. Swan

-NEW YORK —With an overall goal of reaching more girls, enlisting new volunteers, and reconnecting with Girl Scout alumnae, Girl Scouts of the USA (GSUSA) announces the launch of a brand-extension program to expand awareness of its position as the country's premier leadership development organization for girls and young women.
+New York, N.Y.—With an overall goal of reaching more girls, enlisting new volunteers, and reconnecting with Girl Scout alumnae, Girl Scouts of the USA (GSUSA) announces the launch of a brand-extension program to expand awareness of its position as the country's premier leadership development organization for girls and young women.

 To spearhead this new effort, GSUSA recently named Karina Gee to the newly created position of manager of licensing.
 A respected licensing professional, Gee comes to Girl Scouts with a background that includes licensing and brand management positions at Home Box Office Inc., United Media, The Jim Henson Company and Scholastic.